How to choose your Niche

 Are you beginning to understand what a niche is and how it will guide your website?

-Online competition can be great resources.
+Online competition can be a great resource.
 Just search some of them to answer these questions:

 - How does their site look?
 What do you like and what do you not like?